 Exporting Query Results in CSV or JSON Format¶

-Data in Observe can be queried programmatically using the Export API, /v1/meta/export/query
+Data in Observe can be queried from code using the Export API, /v1/meta/export/query

 .
 You provide an OPAL query in a JSON-encoded POST request, and the API endpoint returns data in either CSV or newline-delimited JSON.